gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 ## Suggested Timeline

 - 5 minutes past start: Structure of a Java program
-- 15 minutes past start: Compiling and executing a Java program
 - 25 minutes past start: Importing a Java project from an **archive file** in Eclipse
 - 35 minutes past start: JUnit test example
 - 60 minutes past start: Exporting a Java project to an **archive file** from Eclipse